Passwords can be written as plain text in SQL statements such as

 slave_master_info.
 The use of a file in the

-data directory for the master info repository is now deprecated,
+data directory for the connection metadata repository is now

-info repository can be accessed only by the database
+connection metadata repository can be accessed only by the

-administrator.
-An alternative to storing the password in the
+database administrator.
+An alternative to storing the password

 Use a restricted access mode to protect database backups that include log tables or log files containing passwords.